Megaloblastic anemia

 Megaloblastic anemia is a type of macrocytic anemia.
 An anemia is a red blood cell defect that can lead to an undersupply of oxygen.
 Megaloblastic anemia results from inhibition of DNA synthesis during red blood cell production.
 When DNA synthesis is impaired, the cell cycle cannot progress from the G2 growth stage to the mitosis (M) stage.
 This leads to continuing cell growth without division, which presents as macrocytosis.

 Megaloblastic anemia has a rather slow onset, especially when compared to that of other anemias.

 The defect in red cell DNA synthesis is most often due to hypovitaminosis, specifically vitamin B12 deficiency or folate deficiency.
 Loss of micronutrients may also be a cause.

-Megaloblastic anemia not due to hypovitaminosis may be caused by antimetabolites that poison DNA production directly, such as some chemotherapeutic or antimicrobial agents (for example azathioprine or trimethoprim).
+Megaloblastic anemia which is not caused due to hypovitaminosis may be caused by antimetabolites that poison DNA production directly, such as some chemotherapeutic or antimicrobial agents (for example azathioprine or trimethoprim).